kaidez/github-issue-triage/README.md

-# GitHub Issse Triage Tracker (powered by the Claude API)
+# GitHub Issue Triage Tracker (powered by the Claude API)

 A Node command-line app that pulls, at most, 10 open issues from [Microsoft's Visual Studio Code repo on GitHub.](https://github.com/microsoft/vscode).
 Then Claude analyzes each one and ranks how severe each one is.

 This tool outputs the results in the Terminal, as well as generates them in a Markdown report.